dell/csm-docs/content/docs/replication/deployment/powerscale.md

 * `replication.storage.dell.com/rpo` is an acceptable amount of data, which is measured in units of time, that may be lost due to a failure.
 > NOTE: Available RPO values "Five_Minutes", "Fifteen_Minutes", "Thirty_Minutes", "One_Hour", "Six_Hours", "Twelve_Hours", "One_Day"
 * `replication.storage.dell.com/ignoreNamespaces`, if set to `true` PowerScale driver, it will ignore in what namespace volumes are created and put every volume created using this storage class into a single volume group.
 * `replication.storage.dell.com/volumeGroupPrefix` represents what string would be appended to the volume group name to differentiate them.
+It is important to not use the same prefix for different kubernetes clusters, otherwise any action on a replication group in one kubernetes cluster will impact the other.

 > NOTE: To configure the VolumeGroupPrefix, the name format of \'\<volumeGroupPrefix\>-\<namespace\>-\<System IP Address OR FQDN\>-\<rpo\>\' cannot be more than 63 characters.